 RTSWS expenses advertising and promotions costs as they are incurred.
-Advertising and promotion expense totaled \$91,155 for the year ended June 30, 2019.
+Advertising and promotion expense totaled \$108,391 and \$91,155 for the year ended June 30, 2020 and 2019, respectively.

 Use of Estimates

 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.